UNIST-LOFT/GreyboxAPR/README_ASE24_detailed.md

 ```
 This will generate a JSON file in `experiments/rq3-time-<tool>.json`.

-To generate a final plot, use the following command:
+Then, to generate a final plot, use the following command:
 ```
 # cd experiments
 # python3 scripts/rq3-time.py